-Maybe the man wants more involvement with the child than the woman wants him to have.
+Maybe the father wants more involvement with the child than the mother wants him to have.
 Unless you fall into the provisions where the biological father will not legally be the child’s parent, you should consider carefully whether you want to go into a co-parenting arrangement.
-If you are the man and you do not want to pay maintenance or if you are the woman and you do not want the child to spend time with the biological father, or you want to be in control of the contact time as much as possible, you should consider choosing a different path to paternity.
+If you are the man and you do not want to pay maintenance or if you are the woman and you do not want the child to spend time with the biological father, or you want to be in control of the contact time as much as possible, you should consider choosing a different path to parenthood.

 Talk to others who are co-parenting and find out about the problems they have encountered and the solutions they have found.